Germaine-jay/FluidProperties/README.md

 * Finally click on install.

 # How to use
-This package contains multiple methods that are able to calculate different properties of a fluid
+This package contains multiple methods that are able to calculate different properties of a fluids.

-##To calculate the Density
+## To calculate the Density
 Hint: mass should be in kg and volume should be in m³
 ```sh
 using PropertiesOfFluids.DensityAndSG